FifthTry/lato-font/README.md

-# Lato : FPM Font Package
+# Lato : fastn Font Package

-This repository contains a [fpm font package](https://fpm.dev/featured/fonts/) containing [Google Font:
+This repository contains a [fastn font package](https://fastn.dev/featured/fonts/) containing [Google Font:
 Lato](https://fonts.google.com/specimen/Lato/about).

 Lato is a sans serif typeface family started in the summer of 2010 by